sambacha/yearn-aave-proposal/README.md

 40%.
 The liquidations thresholds are set at 65% to protect Aave users from a sharp drop in price which could lead to undercollaterisation followed by liquidation.

+### Will Move the following Equations to an appendix

 ## Liquidation Threashold